This DIY dining table was inspired by the Emory Dining Table by Studio McGee, but with a few modifications.

 Overall, this table will very comfortably sit 6-8 people and can accommodate 10 people if needed.

 The second modification was the building material.
 Yes, white oak is a beautiful choice and something we’d love to work with, but it didn’t fit into the budget.
-We swapped out white oak for pine to make this table very affordably.
+We swapped out white oak for pine to make this table very affordable.

 These two modifications allowed us to get a very similar look for over $3000 less than the retail price!